MicrosoftDocs/navdevitpro-content-pr/articles/function-notificationscope.md

 The content of the current notification.

 ## Remarks
+A local scope notification appears in the context of the current task in the UI, for example, on the page the user is working on.
 ##  Example
 The following code creates a notification and sends it in the local scope.